KopyWasTaken/dotfiles/README.md

-This just holds my VIM config for now so it can be used other places
+# Dotfiles
+This holds the configs for the things I use.

+Mostly, neovim setup, alacritty setup, .zsh file, and more.

+### Things that need to be installed:
+- Homebrew
+- Oh-My-Zsh